-If your results show four green circles then your Internet connection will support VoIP.
+If your results show five green circles then your Internet connection will support VoIP.
+If you have four green and then a yellow for consistency of service this is usally fine too.
 If you are not sure how to proceed, then read the following section on definitions to try to understand what your issue might be.

 Bandwidth - This is a popular term and you have likely had your Internet provider try to up sell you to a higher "bandwidth" that will give you faster speeds for uploads and downloads to and from the Internet.
 This is typical displayed in Mbps (Mega bits per second) or Kbps (Kilo bits per second) with home Internet download speeds typically ranging from 3Mbps all the way up to 50Mpbs. it really depends on your needs and how much you are willing to pay every month.
-Your upload speed will typically be much less than your download speed and can often be up to one tenth less.
+Also keep in mind that your upload speed will often be significantly less than your download speed.
 The good news is that for VoIP you only need around 90kbps worth of bandwidth so if you have a regular high speed connection such as DSL or cable, you should be in good shape.

 Delay - If your delay is less than 100 milliseconds, your voice calls should consistently be of high quality.
 Even delays up to 400 milliseconds (as per ITU) can result in decent call quality.